Luis Robert Player Props: White Sox vs. Braves

-Friday, Luis Robert and the Chicago White Sox square off against the Atlanta Braves and Charlie Morton, with the first pitch at 7:20 PM ET.
+Luis Robert -- 0-for-3 in his most recent game -- will be in action for the Chicago White Sox against the Atlanta Braves, with Spencer Strider on the hill, on July 15 at 7:15 PM ET.

-He returns to action for the first time since July 9, when he went 1-for-3 with a double and an RBI against the Cardinals.
+In his previous game he had a hitless performance (0-for-3) against the Braves.

 Luis Robert Game Info & Props vs. the Braves